 There are three basic treatments used for infertility and each with different price ranges.
 The fertility specialist leading you through the process of therapy should be able to recommend the best treatment for you.

 - Home-Care Plan: The home-care plan involves stimulating the ovulation process by using hormone supplements administered by pill or injection, and the price ranges up to R1000 per cycle, including scans and monitoring.

 - Intra Uterine Insemination: This involves a direct deposit of sperm into the uterus, supplied by the patient’s partner.
 This can cost between R10 000 and R20 000.

 - In-Vitro Fertilisation: IVF is the most commonly known treatment.
 Ovulation is stimulated, the patient’s eggs are harvested, fertilized by her partner’s sperm and then reinserted into her uterus.
-This can cost between R40 000 and R50 000 per treatment cycle.
+The IVF cost in South Africa is between R40 000 and R50 000 per treatment cycle.

 Generally, most treatments take several treatment cycles to work, which many people aren’t aware of.
 This should be taken into account before you start planning for treatment, so you don’t have to interrupt the process once you begin.
 For more information, Contact BioArt Fertility Clinic for support and to assess your options.